dwave-examples/flow-shop-scheduling/README.md

 ### Objective

-The objective is to minimize the make-span (`w`) of the given FSS problem.
+The objective is to minimize the makespan (`w`) of the given FSS problem.

 ### Nonlinear Model